VDavoodnia/vdavoodnia.github.io/instruction.md

+# Quick Setup

-use wsl on windows (if not running on linux) install ruby and jekyll (from the website instructions) continue here if you wish
+Use wsl2 on windows (if not running on linux).
+Then install ruby and jekyll (from the website instructions) and continue here if you wish:

+'''bash
+sudo apt-get update
+sudo apt-get install ruby ruby-dev sudo gem install bundler

 # Update
 bundle update